mytshlechatpoule/Elo_rating_images/Elo_pic/ReadMe.md

 Finally, you can check all your pictures scores in the Elo scores.json file.

-/!\ running the dict_build.py file will reinitialize the Elo score.json file
+/!\ running the dict_build.py file will reinitialize the Elo score.json file /!\ also make sure to add at least 3 pictures in the pictures folder or it will return an error when pressin the score button